Stefan Dekker

 Biography

 Stefan Dekker is director of NIOO-KNAW, the Netherlands Institute of Ecology.
-He is also professor Ecohydrology at the Copernicus Institute of Sustainable Development at Utrecht University.
+He is also professor of Ecohydrology at the Copernicus Institute of Sustainable Development at Utrecht University.
 His main research lines are:

-2. Understanding how indirect drivers impact the interactions between atmosphere, hydrosphere, and biosphere.
+2. Understanding how indirect drivers impact the interactions between atmosphere, hydrosphere and biosphere.
 Indirect drivers play a major role in influencing direct drivers of biodiversity loss, ecosystem change and the ecohydrological processes.
 Therefore, socio-economic and demographic development, but also sustainable and technological innovations are important to include in future scenarios.